-The DS87C520 follows standards for a 16kB EPROM version in the 8051 family.
-It is available in a UV-erasable, ceramic-windowed package and in plastic packages for one-time user-programmable versions.
+The DS87C530 follows standards for a 16kB EPROM version in the 8051 family.
+It is available in a UV erasable, ceramic windowed package and in plastic packages for one-time user-programmable versions.
 The part has unique signature information so programmers can support its specific EPROM options.
-ROM-specific features are described later in this data sheet.